Mountain Biking in Fernie, British Columbia |

 Looping Downtown Fernie on the Fernie Recreational Trails

-The town of Fernie can be looped by riding seven different trails that all join together to start and end at the aquatic centre beside the bike park.
-This was our first mountain bike ride in Fernie, and we biked a total distance of about 12km.
-The trails were all mostly easy with the odd challenging section (ALL on Old Stumpy,) and much of the loop was flat.
+The town of Fernie can be looped by riding several different trails that all join together to start and end at the aquatic centre beside the bike park.
+This was our first mountain bike ride in Fernie, and we biked a total distance of about 12 km.
+The trails are all mostly easy with the odd challenging section (ALL on Old Stumpy,) and much of the loop is flat.
 In fact, most of the loop can not really be called mountain biking.
 It is easy trail riding on well maintained gravel or dirt paths.
 And most of it is double track and Chariot-friendly.
 (Old Stumpy aside.)

 The Fernie Recreational Trails are family-friendly and well maintained for a variety of users.
 Cyclists should expect to come across hikers, pedestrians, dog walkers, and even the odd motorized wheel chair along the river.